pubnub/chat-engine/README.md

 ## NodeJS + Chatbot

 * [NodeJS ChatBot](https://github.com/pubnub/chat-engine-examples/blob/master/nodejs/bot.js) - An example bot that responds to messages and emulates typing.
-Works with the jQuery Kitchen Sink example by default.
+Works with the jQuery Kitchen Sink example by default

 ## Other Resources